THE ULTIMATE OBLIQUES WORKOUT GUIDE

 What if you don’t have access to a gym or any special fitness equipment at home to use?
 Can you still sculpt your obliques with just bodyweight exercises?

-Even if you don’t have any resistance bands, free weights, or cable machines at your disposal, there are still plenty of exercises you can do to get killer obliques.
+Even if you don’t have any resistance bands, free weights, or cable machines at your disposal, there are still plenty of core exercises you can do for training obliques.

 Let’s take a look at the best oblique workouts without equipment: